SaileshBK/SaileshBK/README.md

 <!-- ![](https://user-images.githubusercontent.com/101400043/173014215-e1c7b34e-0b26-4f41-bb42-81e057b790ac.gif) -->

-<h4 align = "center"><i>❝Sackman, Erickson, and Grant were measuring performance of a group of experienced programmers.
-Within just this group the ratios between the best and worst performances averaged about 10:1 on productivity measurements and an amazing 5:1 on program speed and space measurements!❞-Fred Brooks</i></h4>
+<h4 align = "center"><i>❝The management question, therefore, is not whether to build a pilot system and throw it away.
+You will do that.
+The only question is whether to plan in advance to build a throwaway, or to promise to deliver the throwaway to customers.❞-Fred Brooks</i></h4>

 ## 🅲🅾🅽🅽🅴🅲🆃 🆆🅸🆃🅷 🅼🅴:
 <!-- ![](https://user-images.githubusercontent.com/101400043/173172493-077c8d89-833b-4ea4-a1b3-895cdcc6992b.gif) -->